October is National Breast Cancer Awareness Month

 - Breast cancer is the second leading cause of death in women.

 Getting an annual mammogram is one of the most important things you can do for breast health.
-Mammograms detect cancers early, when they’re much more treatable.
-These cancer screenings can spare many women from painful surgery, unpleasant chemotherapy treatment or even death.
+Mammograms detect cancers early when they’re much more treatable.
+These cancer screenings can spare many women from surgery, chemotherapy treatment or even death.

 Concerned about getting your mammogram during COVID?
 See our article, Should I Get a Mammogram Now?